qing762/roblox-auto-signup/README.md

 ## Features

 - Able to use any Chromium-based browser.
+- Able to use non authenticated proxy.
 - Be able to prompt to change to your own password instead of using the default one.
 - Password complexity checker for custom password.
 - Automatically checks if the username generated is taken or not.
 If yes, a new one would be generated.
 - Customizable username prefix.
 - Able to randomly customize the account avatar (Clothes, Body size, etc)
 - Error handling.
+- Update checker functionality.
-- The script does all the job itself
+- The script does all the job by itself.
-- No webdriver required
+- No webdriver required.
-- Fast execution time
+- Fast execution time.

 > **Warning**
 > The script does not solves FunCaptcha from Roblox, I haven't found an efficient way to do so.
 For now, you have to solve it by yourself.